KoJesko/Honors-Thesis-Conversational-AI-Training/README.md

 ## 📝 License

-MIT License - feel free to use and modify!
+AGPL License - feel free to use and modify!

 ## 🙏 Acknowledgments